BlazeMeter Updates for BlazeMeter Users

 First, you can revisit our Getting Started guide if you're like to review some of the functionality you're likely already familiar with.
 Even so, you may find that the recent updates to the guide make it worth a second look, and the guide includes many links to other various features, new and old alike.

-Make sure to visit The Continuous Journey, if you haven't already, for an overview of the big picture.
+Make sure to learn about The Continuous Journey, if you haven't already, for an overview of the big picture.